1Password/for-open-source/README.md

 ### Pluginkollektiv

-Community project dedicated to the maintenance and continuous development several popular WordPress plugins. https://pluginkollektiv.org
+Community project dedicated to the maintenance and continuous development of several popular WordPress plugins. https://pluginkollektiv.org

 ### MyBB